-MD B10 - Testing ion channel inhibitors in the human skin organ culture model for pemphigus vulgaris
+MD B10: Testing ion channel inhibitors in the human skin organ culture model for pemphigus vulgaris

 Pemphigus vulgaris (PV) is an organ-specific autoimmune bullous disease that affects the mucous membranes and/or skin.
 It is caused by IgG autoantibodies that primarily target desmoglein 3 (dsg3) and/or desmoglein 1 (dsg1).
 Desmogleins are decisive components of cell adhesion within the skin.
 In PV, anti-dsg1/3 autoantibodies disrupt the adhesion between keratinocytes, leading to the separation of skin cells.